RWS/ISHBootstrap/Tutorials/How to use the repository (Examples).md

 Some of the installed components require a restart on the VM.
 The script will take care of that when the target is a remote server.

-This step uses the `PrerequisitesSourcePath` for the xISHServer 3rd party dependencies.
-The file are copies from this folder into the remote server.
-The required files are explained in [About xISHServer module](About xISHServer module.md)
+This step uses the `FTP.*` for the ISHServer 3rd party dependencies.
+The file are copied from this folder into the remote server.
 The values of `CredentialForCredSSPExpression` and `OSUserCredentialExpression` are an abstraction to the credentials for a user that can establish a session with CredSSP and for the `osuser`.
 Behind the scenes the `Invoke-Expression` is used to execute the specified cmdlet.
 In my profile scripts I've made sure that cmdlets `New-MyCredential` and `New-InfoShareServiceUserCredential` are always available.

-Behind the scenes the scripts in folder `Source\Scripts\xISHServer` are executed.
+Behind the scenes the scripts in folder `Source\Scripts\ISHServer` are executed.
 The `Initialize-ISHServerOSUser.ps1` is the most tricky one because it needs to add the `osuser` to the local administrator group.
 To do that the remote call needs to access the active directory and this is where the double hop issue appears.
 Read more on [About CredSSP authentication for PSSession](About CredSSP authentication for PSSession.md).
 CredSSP requires secure SSL.
 That means that a session must be created using the Fully Qualified Domain Name of the computer because the certificate should have as Common Name (CN) the same.